wenkokke/talk-programming-programming-language-foundations-in-agda-in-agda/presentation.md

 ^
 There's a specific kind of proof assistant that I care about: dependently-typed programming languages.
 They live in the last category, usually.

+^
+A proof assistant is a bunch of software to help you with writing formal, machine-checked proofs.

+^
+And sure, Agda is that, but Agda is also a dependently-typed programming language.

+^
+Turns out if you go deep enough, the Curry-Howard correspondence between proofs and programs kinda... breaks down the distinction.

+^
+There will be two main players in this story.

 ---